gkiely/sass-modules/readme.md

 Guidelines
 ----
-- All modules should be created with placeholders.
+- Modules need to be created with placeholders.
-  <a href="http://thesassway.com/intermediate/a-standard-module-definition-for-sass#a-module-is-a-unit-of-code-contained-in-a-partial">(Importing a module should never output code)</a>
+  <a href="http://thesassway.com/intermediate/a-standard-module-definition-for-sass#a-module-is-a-unit-of-code-contained-in-a-partial">(Importing a module should never output code)</a>]
-- The module name should be named with an uppercase for readability.
+- The first argument is the module name, the following args are the module properties.
+E.g. `@include module(MyModule, my-prop-1, my-prop-2)`.

 Getting started